jorisparet/hamoco/README.md

 ### hamoco-data

-*hamoco-data* activates the webcam and allows to record your own labeled data for hand poses in order to train a custom NN-based classification model for the main application.
+*hamoco-data* activates the webcam and allows to record your own labeled data for hand poses in order to train a custom neural-network-based classification model for the main application.
 This model can then be used in place of the one provided by default and will be more performant, as it will be trained on your personal and natural hand poses (see *[hamoco-train](#hamoco-train)*).
-Type `--help` for more information on the available options.
+Type `hamoco-data --help` for more information on the available options.

 This application requires two arguments:
 - `pose`: a string that indicates the type of hand pose you intend to record.
-It should be one of {*OPEN, CLOSE, INDEX_UP, PINKY_UP, THUMB_SIDE, INDEX_MIDDLE_UP*}.
+It should be one of: `OPEN`, `CLOSE`, `INDEX_UP`, `PINKY_UP`, `THUMB_SIDE`, `INDEX_MIDDLE_UP`.
 - `path_to_data`: path to the folder inside of which you want the recorded data to be saved.

 Examples:
-- `hamoco-data OPEN data/ --delay 1.0` : starts the recording for the *OPEN* hand pose, stores the resulting data in the `data` folder (provided it exists!), and takes a new snapshot every second.
+- `hamoco-data OPEN data/ --delay 1.0` : starts the recording for the `OPEN` hand pose, stores the resulting data in the `data` folder (provided it exists!), and takes a new snapshot every second.
-- `hamoco-data INDEX_UP data/ --delay 0.25 --images` : starts the recording for the *INDEX_UP* hand pose, stores the resulting data in the `data` folder, takes a new snapshot every 0.25s, and saves the images (in addition to the numeric data file used for training the model).
+- `hamoco-data INDEX_UP data/ --delay 0.25 --images` : starts the recording for the `INDEX_UP` hand pose, stores the resulting data in the `data` folder, takes a new snapshot every 0.25s, and saves the images (in addition to the numeric data file used for training the model).
 Saving images can be useful if you want to manually check if your hand was in a correct position when its numerical data was recorded, and hence keep or remove specific data files accordingly.
+- `hamoco-data CLOSE data/ --reset --stop_after 200` : starts the recording of the `CLOSE` hand pose, stores the resulting data in the `data` folder, deletes every previously recorded file for this hand pose, and automatically stop the recording after taking 200 snapshots.

 ### hamoco-train

 Provided a path to a directory with compatible data, *hamoco-train* trains a customizable NN-based classification model to predict a hand pose.
 This classification model can then be used in the main application in place of the one provided by default.
-Type `--help` for more information on the available options.
+Type `hamoco-train --help` for more information on the available options.

 This application requires two arguments:
 - `path_to_model` : path to save the newly trained model.